beurdouche/dtls13-spec/draft-ietf-tls-dtls13.md

 Instructions are on that page as well.
 Editorial changes can be managed in GitHub, but any substantive change should be discussed on the TLS mailing list.

-The primary goal of the TLS protocol is to provide privacy and data integrity between two communicating peers.
+The primary goal of the TLS protocol is to provide confidentiality, integrity and authentication of the data exchanged between two communicating peers.
 The TLS protocol is composed of two layers: the TLS Record Protocol and the TLS Handshake Protocol.
-However, TLS must run over a reliable transport channel -- typically TCP {{RFC0793}}.
+TLS must however run over a reliable transport channel -- typically TCP {{RFC0793}}.

-There are applications that utilize UDP {{RFC0768}} as a transport and to offer communication security protection for those applications the Datagram Transport Layer Security (DTLS) protocol has been designed.
-DTLS is deliberately designed to be as similar to TLS as possible, both to minimize new security invention and to maximize the amount of code and infrastructure reuse.
+For applications that utilize UDP {{RFC0768}} instead, or other unrelialable transport, and wish to use a secure channels for communication, the Datagram Transport Layer Security (DTLS) protocol gives similar guarantees to what TLS provides.
+DTLS is deliberately designed to be as similar to TLS as possible, both to minimize security differences and to maximize the amount of code and infrastructure reuse.

 DTLS 1.0 {{RFC4347}} was originally defined as a delta from TLS 1.1 {{RFC4346}} and DTLS 1.2 {{RFC6347}} was defined as a series of deltas to TLS 1.2 {{RFC5246}}.
 There